javedcodes/Modern-Responsive-Card/README.md

 # Modern Responsive Card in HTML & CSS

 In today’s web development, creating modern and visually appealing designs is crucial.
-One of the most widely used design elements is the [**Modern Responsive Card Source Code**](https://jvcodes.com/modern-responsive-card-in-html-css).
+One of the most widely used design elements is the [**Modern Responsive Card**](https://jvcodes.com/modern-responsive-card-in-html-css).
 These cards are incredibly versatile, making them suitable for different types of websites and applications.

-In this article, I will provide you with **free source codes** to create your own [**Modern Responsive Card Source Code**](https://jvcodes.com/modern-responsive-card-in-html-css).
+In this article, I will provide you with **free source codes** to create your own [**Modern Responsive Card**](https://jvcodes.com/modern-responsive-card-in-html-css).
 You will learn how to build these cards quickly, and they can be used for **WordPress** sites or any other **custom HTML** projects.

 ## Features of Modern Responsive Card